jnozzi/cocoadev.com/markdown/CompilationParseErrorsRelatedToQuickTimeVersion.md

 Doesn't this kind of thing also sometimes happen (in later versions) if the SDK is not installed?

 ----
-Indeed - you may want to try the simplest fix: Reinstall General/XCode Tools.
+Indeed - you may want to try the simplest fix: Reinstall XCode Tools.